How to hire a content writer: The ultimate guide

 Here at TestGorilla, we offer a Communication test to help assess a candidate’s written and verbal communication capabilities, non-verbal cues, active listening abilities, and collaboration skills.

-Understanding search engine optimization (SEO) is an imperative skill for content writers since most content writing is used to drive search traffic and help your prospects find your business.
+Understanding search engine optimization (SEO) and SEO writing are important skills for content writers since most online content writing is used to drive search traffic and help your prospects find your business.

 Time-management skills enable a writer to properly research, outline, write, and edit while still meeting their deadlines.